awsdocs/amazon-ecs-developer-guide/doc_source/asg-capacity-providers-create-cluster.md

 ## To create a cluster with an Auto Scaling group capacity provider \(AWS CLI\)<a name="create-cluster-cli"></a>

-Use the following command to create a new capacity provider\.
+Use the following command to create a new cluster and associate one or more capacity providers with it\.
 + [create\-cluster](https://docs.aws.amazon.com/cli/latest/reference/ecs/create-cluster.html) \(AWS CLI\)

   ```